h0psing/melb-amazon-alexa-meetup/README.md

 ### Intent Handler - GetNewFactHandler
-Utterances that match the GetNewFactHandler will call the Node JS code within the handler below.
+Utterances (e.g. a fact, tell me a fact) that match the GetNewFactHandler will call the Node JS code within the handler below.
+- <b>speechOutput</b> is the Alexa repsonse built using <b>Response Variables</b> and <b>Fact Data Array</b> below

 ```
 const GetNewFactHandler = {